jiangjiawen/mmdeploy0.6_tensorrt8_cpp_windows/readme.md

 # mmdeploy, only tensorrt env

-A windows tensorrt env uses mmdeploy trained models, traditional mask-rcnn as the example test.
+A windows tensorrt env uses mmdeploy trained models, normal mask-rcnn as the example test.

 ## Usage